Ventolin and Salamol salbutamol inhalers for asthma available to buy online from Dr Fox.

 You are advised to have an early check-up with a nurse or doctor if:

-- You need to use your salbutamol inhaler more than 2 or 3 times a week.
+- You need to use your salbutamol inhaler more than 3 times a week.

-- You are having ongoing breathing symptoms such as a cough at night, uncontrolled shortness of breath, or chest tightness that is restricting your normal activity.
+- You are having ongoing breathing symptoms such as coughing, wheezing, shortness of breath, or chest tightness that is restricting your normal activity.

-Ventolin Evohaler and Salamol Easi-Breathe are both prescription only medicine – our doctors will issue the prescription online direct to our pharmacy.
+Salbutamol inhalers are prescription only medicine - our doctors will issue the prescription online direct to our pharmacy.

 Dr Fox supplies salbutamol inhalers on prescription – you are required to answer a short medical questionnaire before your order can be completed.

 - GlaxoSmithKline, 2021, Ventolin Evohaler: Summary of Product Characteristics, accessed 15 February 2022